linrunner/TLP/README.rst

 TLP’s default settings are already optimized for battery life, so you may just install and forget it.

-Nevertheless TLP is highly customizable to fulfil your specific requirements.
+Nevertheless TLP is highly customizable to meet your specific requirements.

 Documentation
 -------------